SWIFTSIM/swiftsim/doc/RTD/source/SubgridModels/GEAR/index.rst

 methods and UV background (on/off with ``GrackleCooling:with_UV_background``).
 In order to use the Grackle cooling, you will need to provide an HDF5 table computed by Cloudy (``GrackleCooling:cloudy_table``).

-When starting a simulation without providing the different fractions for the elements in the non equilibrium mdoe, the code supposes an equilibrium and computes the fractions automatically.
+When starting a simulation without providing the different fractions for the elements in the non equilibrium mode, the code supposes an equilibrium and computes the fractions automatically.
 The code uses an iterative method in order to find the correct initial composition and this method can be tuned with two parameters. ``GrackleCooling:max_steps`` defines the maximal number of steps to reach the convergence and ``GrackleCooling:convergence_limit`` defines the tolerance in the relative error.

 In order to compile SWIFT with Grackle, you need to provide the options ``with-chemistry=GEAR`` and ``with-grackle=$GRACKLE_ROOT``